InNoHurryToCode/YGOPro-Decks/README.md

-# YGOProES Decks
+# YGOPro Decks
-Official Yu-Gi-Oh! starter and structure decks recreated in YGOProES 1.034.9.
+Official Yu-Gi-Oh! starter and structure decks recreated in YGOProES 1.034.9 (should work with any YGOPRO variant).

 ## Information
 All cards are sorted by card number.